alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 1.md

 #### Setup a Virtual device

-###### Create Device Certificate
+###### Create, Activate & Download Device Certificates

-In this section, we’ll create a device certificate for the virtual device to be able to communicate with the Shadow topic in the AWS IoT cloud.
+In this section, we’ll create, activate and download certificates for the virtual device to be able to communicate with the Shadow topic in the AWS IoT cloud.

 1. In the [AWS IoT console](https://console.aws.amazon.com/iot), in the navigation pane, choose **Manage**, and then choose **Things**
 2. Click on the thing name which got created in the previous section.
 3. Under the Attributes tab, you'll see the DeviceSerialNumber you provided in the previous is assigned to the serialNumber attribute of the thing.
 4. Click on **Certifcates** tab and then select **Create certificate**.
 5. Click on **Activate certificate** to activate the certificate.
-6. Click on **Download** button in front of Device Certitificate, Public key file, private key file and Root CA certificate (Amaxon Root CA 1)
+6. Click on **Download** button in front of **Device Certitificate, Public key file, private key file** and **Root CA certificate** (Amaxon Root CA 1)
-> Note: This is the only time you can download the key files, so remember to download all of these files at this time.
+> Note: This is the only time you can download these key files, so remember to download all of these files at this time.
-7. Store all of these files - certificate, key files (both public and private) and Root CA certificate in the **Thing** folder (downloaded in the pre-requisites lab).
+7. Store all of these files - certificate, key files (both public and private) and Root CA certificate in the **Thing** folder (downloaded in the Pre-requisites lab).
-8. Click on the certificate name and select **Attach policies**
+8. Click on the certificate name and then select **Attach policies**
-9. You should see a policy <thingName>-Policy-<env>, select the policy and click on **Attach policies**
+9. You should see a policy `<thingName>-Policy-<env>`, select the policy and click on **Attach policies**

 ###### Update the Virtual Device